IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 . .env/bin/activate
 ```

-### All the remaining steps in sections below should be performed from `cardano-node-tests` directory.
+### All the remaining steps from the sections below should be performed from `cardano-node-tests` directory.

 </br>